Cold season is here! 3 Essential oils for staying well

 “Studies show that people who don't get quality sleep or enough sleep are more likely to get sick after being exposed to a virus, such as a common cold virus.
 Lack of sleep can also affect how fast you recover if you do get sick.”

-One reason is that when you sleep, your immune system releases proteins that your body needs more of when you have an infection or inflammation.
+One reason is that when you sleep, your immune system releases proteins that your body needs more of for fighting an infection or inflammation.
 Not getting enough sleep reduces these important proteins, as well as antibodies and other infection-fighting cells.

 If you’ve ever been sick or had a headache, and wondered why you sometimes feel better after a good night’s rest . . . that would be why!

 Lavender Oil (Lavandula angustifolia) is the most famous essential oil for supporting rest.
-Mountains of research prove that the components in lavender help calm the nervous system, allowing the body to release tension and calm stress hormones.
+Mountains of research prove that the components in lavender essential oil help calm the nervous system, allowing the body to release tension and calm stress hormones.
 It eases the mind out of the cycle of overthinking and worry.
-Lavender’s relaxing effects are just one reason why it’s one of our favorite essential oils for staying well.
+Lavender essential oil’s relaxing effects are just one reason why it’s one of our favorite essential oils for immunity.

 Try this conifer and lavender lotion to help you get a good night’s rest when you’re under the weather.
-The conifer oils in this recipe complement lavender’s ability to soothe the nerves.
+The conifer oils in this essential oil recipe complement lavender’s ability to soothe the nerves.

 Calm anxious feelings